Will Swenson (actor): Career

 On October 8, 2009, Swenson appeared in the guest cameo slot for the extension performance of Katie Thompson's R.R.R.E.D.: A Secret Musical, as part of the 2009 New York Musical Theatre Festival.
 In 2010 in Toronto, Canada, Swenson played the lead role of "Tick"/"Mitzi" in the pre-Broadway North American company of Priscilla: Queen of the Desert.

 In October 2013, Swenson was cast as Inspector Javert in the 2014 Broadway revival of Les Misérables, which opened in March 2014 at New York's Imperial Theatre, where the musical had previously run for 13 years.

 In 2018, Swenson played Satan in the New Group's off-Broadway production of Jerry Springer: The Opera.
 In 2020, he appeared in the Netflix show Chilling Adventures of Sabrina as Pan.

 In June 2022, Swenson began playing the role of Neil Diamond (Then) in the new musical A Beautiful Noise, The Neil Diamond Musical, based on the life and music of the performer, at the Emerson Colonial Theatre in Boston.
 The show moved to Broadway later in 2022 officially opening on December 4, at the Broadhurst Theatre in New York City.
 Swenson has said he grew up surrounded by and loving Diamond's music as the singer was one of his father's favorites.
 Swenson added that in his youth he would sing the songs and eventually could even sing them sounding like Diamond.

 In January and February 2026, Swenson is set to star in Sweeney Todd: The Demon Barber of Fleet Street as Sweeney Todd at the La Mirada Theatre in California.
-He is then scheduled to return to A Beautiful Noise in Australia at the Princess Theatre in August.
+He is then scheduled to return to A Beautiful Noise in Australia at the Princess Theatre from August to October 2026 and the Sydney Lyric from November to December 2026.

 Personal life

 Swenson met his first wife, Amy Westerby, while they were both performing in one of his grandmother's comedies, Hopsville Holiday.
 The couple have two sons, Bridger and Sawyer; they have since divorced.

 Swenson and actress Audra McDonald became engaged in January 2012 and were married on October 6, 2012.
-In October 2016, they welcomed their daughter Sally.
+In October 2016, their daughter Sally was born.

 In October 2020, Swenson joined other Broadway stars in a virtual letter-writing event hosted by nonpartisan voter advocacy group VoteRiders.
 The mission was to educate at-risk voters on their options in the upcoming election, focusing specifically on voters in Florida and Wisconsin.